nyu-dl/dl4marco-bert/README.md

 ## TREC-CAR

-Here we describe how to reproduce our results on the [TREC-CAR](http://trec-car.cs.unh.edu/) dataset.
+We describe in the next sections how to reproduce our results on the [TREC-CAR](http://trec-car.cs.unh.edu/) dataset.

 ### Downloading qrels, run and TFRecord files